-In this role, Davis is the University’s chief administrative, business, and operating officer and is responsible for setting financial policy and overseeing the financial affairs of the University including its schools and the Medical Center.
+In this role, Ms. Davis is the University’s chief administrative, business, and operating officer and is responsible for setting financial policy and overseeing the financial affairs of the University including its schools and the Medical Center.
 In addition, these key operational and administrative areas report to her, in some cases through a vice president: finance, treasury, human resources, capital planning, facilities management, business operations, organizational excellence, emergency preparedness, public safety and security, information technology services, state governmental relations, and economic development.
-Davis serves on the boards of the University of Virginia Physicians Group, the University of Virginia Investment Management Company, and the University of Virginia Foundation.
+She serves on the boards of the University of Virginia Physicians Group, the University of Virginia Investment Management Company, and the University of Virginia Foundation.

-Previously, Davis served as Senior Vice President for Administration and Finance at George Mason University for five and a half years.
+Previously, Ms. Davis served as Senior Vice President for Administration and Finance at George Mason University for five and a half years.
 There she provided direction, oversight, and financial and operation management for Mason financial operations; campus police; safety, emergency & enterprise risk management; auxiliary enterprises; transportation and parking services; human resources and payroll; facilities management, planning, financing and construction; and space management.

-Before moving to Virginia in 2013, Davis served the state of Delaware for almost 20 years in such capacities as Budget Director, Deputy Secretary of Education, Associate Secretary of Education for Policy and Administrative services, and as the Cabinet Secretary-Director of the Office of Management and Budget.
+Before moving to Virginia in 2013, Ms. Davis served the state of Delaware for almost 20 years in such capacities as Budget Director, Deputy Secretary of Education, Associate Secretary of Education for Policy and Administrative services, and as the Cabinet Secretary-Director of the Office of Management and Budget.
 In her last five years in Delaware, she was the Vice President for Finance and Administration at the University of Delaware, where she and her colleagues touched on nearly every aspect of the campus, from the redesign of the human resources, finance and payroll systems to revamping the compensation system.

-Davis was named International Women’s Forum Fellow in 2008 and has received the Delaware Quality Award for OMB, Council of State Governments Innovation Leader for OMB, and the National Association of State Personnel Officers Award for Healthcare Innovation & New Human Resource Recruitment Systems.
+Ms. Davis was named International Women’s Forum Fellow in 2008 and has received the Delaware Quality Award for OMB, Council of State Governments Innovation Leader for OMB, and the National Association of State Personnel Officers Award for Healthcare Innovation & New Human Resource Recruitment Systems.
 She serves as a director of the WSFS Corporation, a Delaware-based bank.

-Davis earned both her bachelor’s degree in political science and her master’s degree in policy analysis from Pennsylvania State University.
+Ms. Davis earned both her bachelor’s degree in political science and her master’s degree in policy analysis from Pennsylvania State University.
 She is married and has two children.